 Be authentic and aspirational

 Being authentic in your LinkedIn profile means more than just telling the truth (which should obviously go without saying).
-Paula discusses a client’s career journey in their profile summary, but her goal is to give a potential employer a true idea of who they are.
+Our resume writer discusses a client’s career journey in their profile summary, but the goal is to give a potential employer a true idea of who they are.
 “If they are gregarious or outgoing, I want that to shine through.
 If they are more introverted, quiet or analytical, I write the profile to reflect that personality type.
-With this strategy, someone can tell if a prospect will fit into their company culture right off the bat, which can help avoid mismatches,” said Paula.
+With this strategy, someone can tell if a prospect will fit into their company culture right off the bat, which can help avoid mismatches,” said our resume expert.

 Taking a full course load, holding two part-time jobs and playing rugby requires a certain level of expertise in multitasking.
 I successfully developed this valuable skill and performed at a high level in all three levels.
 My passion for work and life is contagious.
 I can’t be idle.
 Constant challenges give me the opportunities to learn new things which energizes and excites me.